 Is Caribbean Beach worth the price?

-Disney Caribbean Beach Map 2019
+Caribbean Beach Resort Map

-The giant green space at the top right hand corner of the map is currently Disney’s Riviera Resort.
+The giant green space at the top right-hand corner of the map is currently Disney’s Riviera Resort.
 Skyliner locations are directly above Aruba, and directly below Jamaica.

 Would we Recommend Caribbean Beach Resort?